gtorodelvalle/fiware-device-simulator/README.md

 ./bin/fiwareDeviceSimulatorCLI
 ```

-This will show the FIWARE Device Simulator CLI tool help:
+This will show the FIWARE Device Simulator CLI tool help which will guide you to learn how to properly use it:

 ```
 Usage: fiwareDeviceSimulatorCLI [options]